So you didn’t get a perfect set of A-Level results…

 Once said: “I did sort of blow my GCSEs out of the water.
 I couldn’t believe it and neither could my teachers.
 And then there was a lot of pressure on me to achieve an Oxbridge level of brilliance at A-levels.
 But then adolescence came late and I discovered girls, pot and all sorts of other things, so I got a bit lazy.
 That stagnated my growth a bit as far as being academic.”

 6. Clare Balding

-Despite wanting to go the Oxford to study languages. poor wee Rowling didn’t get in.
+Despite wanting to go to Oxford to study languages, poor wee Rowling didn’t get in.

 8. Jeremy Clarkson

-Tweeted today: “If your A Level results aren’t great be cheered by the fact that I got a C and two Us.
+Tweeted: “If your A-level results aren’t great be cheered by the fact that I got a C and two Us.
 And I’m currently sitting in a villa in St Tropez.”